thiagoneye/automation-data_processing/README.md

 # automation-data_processing

- Set of functions and classes for data processing.
+Set of functions and classes for automation and/or data processing.